 - Methods to handle specific aspects of IT security, such as the management of information access and the monitoring of the security in IT systems,

-- The ability of different solutions to fulfill the security properties they are claimed to possess,
+- The ability of different solutions to fulfil the security properties they are claimed to possess,

 - Methods for the assessment of the trustworthiness of systems.